Refinance rates with Laurel Road start at 1.89%.

 When Rebecca Estelle was laid off, she got creative with her student loan repayment.
-Estelle called up her lender, SoFi, and was delighted to learn that they offered a three-month break from payments, plus career-services support.
+Estelle called up her lender, SoFi, and was delighted to learn that it’s among the top student loan refinance companies for job loss protection.
+The online company offered a three-month break from payments, plus career-services support.

-If you’re looking to refinance your student loans but are worried that your job is on shaky ground, you’re already ahead of the game.
+If you’re looking for student loan refinance companies for job loss safeguards, you’re already ahead of the game.
 Many find that bad news has a way of coming out of nowhere.
-Estelle, for example, had worked for a dozen-plus years at Swedish technology company Ericsson when she found out in October 2017 that she was out of work while still in student loan repayment.
+Estelle, for example, had worked for over a dozen years at Swedish technology company Ericsson when she found out in October 2017 that she was unemployed with student loans to repay.

 Estelle admitted that she didn’t know about SoFi’s unemployment protection program when she chose the refinancing company to rework her parent PLUS loan.
 She was most concerned with savings (Estelle refinanced $16,537.45 that she had borrowed to send her daughter to the University of Texas at Austin, lowering her interest rate from 7.90% to 4.875%.)

-But interest-rate savings and repayment-plan options are just a couple of the many ways to evaluate lenders.
-If you’re shopping around for refinancing, you’d be wise to ask lenders a simple question: What happens if I suddenly lose my primary source of income?
+But interest-rate savings and repayment-plan options are just a few of the many ways to evaluate lenders.
+If you’re considering refinancing your student loans, you’d be wise to ask lenders a simple question: Do you offer job loss protection if I suddenly lose my primary source of income?

 - Maintain her credit: Although SoFi reports the loan’s forbearance status to the credit bureaus, her payment history didn’t end up with missed payments that could depress her credit score.